finbarallan/Asteroids/README.md

 # Asteroids
 This objective of this project is to create a game which emulates Asteroids, the classic arcade game.
-The players ship flys through space destoying asteroids and the occasional alien ship.
-As the player advances through each levels the difficulty of the game increases, with more sophisticated enemies to destoy.
+The players ship flys through space destroying asteroids and the occasional alien ship.
+As the player advances through each levels the difficulty of the game increases, with more sophisticated enemies to destroy.

 https://github.com/finbarallan/Asteroids/assets/116646659/ff9111d2-be5b-4667-9bac-8d6b28cd10a6